52 Weird and Unique Things To Do In Tokyo

 • About their arcade games: “Getting a high score will be more satisfying than taking a big dump!”

-Purchase tickets in advance from Klook!
+Purchase tickets in advance for the Tokyo Unko Museum from Klook.

 12. Shop at Mega Don Quijote, Shibuya